 What is the difference between TDS and TCS?

-Some of the key differences between TDS and TCS can be found in the table below:
+Some key differences between Tax Deducted at Source (TDS) and Tax collected at source (TCS) can be found below:

 |Under the Income Tax Department||Under the Income Tax Department|

 |Deduct at the time of crediting the account of payee/ payment||The tax payable is collected by the seller at the point of sale.|

 |TDS is collected by the person making the payment.||TCS is collected by the person receiving payment.|

 |EXPENSE: tax is deducted from the payment of recipient.||INCOME: tax is collected by the seller from the buyer.|

 |The tax rate is fixed by the government||The tax rate is fixed by the government|

 |Specific payment is made above a certain limit of the amount||Collected on the sale of specified goods like tendu leaves, timber wood, scrap, minerals, etc.|